Creamy Cucumber Salad

 Stroganoff Hot Dogs

 Hot dogs should never get boring.
-I make them often, specially during the nicer weather months of the year.
+I make them often, especially during the nicer weather months of the year.
 Fortunately, it takes very little effort to transform a normal dog into something fantastic.
 These Stroganoff hot dogs combine grilled onions and mushrooms with a creamy sauce and fresh toppings.
 For easy outdoor cooking, cook the onions and mushrooms on the same grill you cook the dogs on, using a vegetable basket or griddle.

 Stroganoff Hot Dogs